cikrhazo/GA-FER/README.txt

 # GA-FacialER

-This are the main modules for GA-FER
+These are the main modules for GA-FER